Counterfactual fairness

 and LSAT

 .
-We then compute the residuals of each model (e.g., \(\epsilon_{GPA} =GPA−\hat{Y}_{GPA}(R, S)\)).
+We then compute the residuals of each model (e.g., $\epsilon_{GPA} =GPA−\hat{Y}{GPA}(R, S)$).

-We use these residual estimates of \(\epsilon_{GPA}, \epsilon_{LSAT}\) to predict \(FYA\).
+We use these residual estimates of $\epsilon{GPA}, \epsilon_{LSAT}$ to predict $FYA$.
 In 2 this is called Fair Add.

 Since the process is similar for the individual predictions for GPA